How to set up a PT company in Indonesia? [Updated 2024]

 • Conduct a name availability search through the Ministry of Law and Human Rights (Kementerian Hukum dan Hak Asasi Manusia - Kemenkumham) or online portals.

-• Reserve the chosen name by filing an application with the Directorate General of Intellectual Property (Direktorat Jenderal Kekayaan Intelektual - DJKI).
+• Reserve the chosen name by applying with the Directorate General of Intellectual Property (Direktorat Jenderal Kekayaan Intelektual - DJKI).

 • Once approved, register the company name with the Ministry of Law and Human Rights (Kemenkumham) or a notary public.